zuyouchen/is-327-proj/README.md

 Basic `sk-learn` ML models were trained and fit via `/notebooks/ml.ipynb`.

-Results in the form of evaluative metrics (R^2, silhouette score) are in the same notebook.
+Results in the form of evaluative metrics (coefficient of determination, silhouette score) are in the same notebook.

 Various scatterplots and supporting visuals can be found in `/visualizations`.
 They are all explained by the `report.pdf`.